-The Geelong Active Streets Event was a creative cycling and walking event held in central Geelong.
+The Geelong Active Streets Event was a creative cycling and walking event held in central Geelong in 2015.
 It enabled the community to take part in safe active travel, raise awareness of sustainable transport, and additionally allowed the Council to trial initiatives such as a priority bike route, bike valet and bike parking.

 - City of Greater Geelong

 - Local traders